TheTallestJJ/wedding-site-canada/content/english/information.md

 description: "General information about the wedding"
 ---

-<h1>Photo policy</h1>
+<h1>Photo policy:</h1>

-Feel free to take some photos of your own, as long as you share them with us.
+ Feel free to take photos of your own, and it would be greatly appreciated if you share them with us.
 If you do post on social media, please use the #jetfieldwedding hashtag.

 <h1>Wedding Gifts</h1>

-Your presence at our wedding is all that we wish for, however, if you want to give a gift, we will be grateful for a cash donation towards our honeymoon.
+”Your presence at our wedding is all that we wish for, however, if you want to give a gift, we would be grateful for a cash donation towards our honeymoon and a new home.”

-<h1>Ceremony</h1>

-Kerk van Wirdum

-Kerkeweg 24<br />
-9917 PJ Wirdum

-The ceremony will be held in the church of Wirdum, a thirteenth century church within the Groninger countryside.
-An idyllic location due to the green and peaceful atmosphere.

-<h1>Reception</h1>

-'t Regthuys

-Fromaweg 1<br/>
-9917 PK Wirdum

-The reception will be held in the restaurant “’t Regthuys”.
-The Regthuys is a lovely restaurant in beautiful Wirdum, a quaint town in the Groninger countryside.

-Both our ceremony and reception location are right across the street from each other.

-<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1zpfMXipxe8UgFLqH1IiIvPz-AHADe_8&ehbc=2E312F" width="640" height="480"></iframe>
+<h1>Ceremony</h1> - St. George’s Lutheran Church - 410 College St, Toronto, ON M5T 1S8

+It means a lot that we are able to have a ceremony at this church.
+St. George’s has been Kathryn’s family’s church for over 70 years and she was christened and confirmed there.
+It is located on the north side of College Street, just east of Bathurst (at Lippincott).

+(Add Map Embed)

+<h1>Reception</h1> - Guild Inn Estate - 201 Guildwood Pkwy, Scarborough, ON M1E 1P5

+The Guild Inn Estate is Toronto’s hidden gem on the waterfront.
+Situated on the Scarborough Bluffs overlooking Lake Ontario, it is surrounded by 88 acres of beautifully landscaped gardens.
+Our reception will be held in the Bickford House, which is part of the original estate.

+(Add Map Embed)